Eridan-Games-Studio/eridan-wiki/docs/index.md

 # Eridan Games Wiki

 Welcome to the **Eridan Games Wiki** - your comprehensive guide to our immersive worlds and innovative games.
-This documentation covers everything from deep lore to gameplay mechanics across our three distinct universes.
+This documentation covers everything from deep lore to gameplay mechanics across our game universes.

 ## Our Worlds